 In summary, unless the client says, “Yes I put my assets in the Nevis LLC in order to keep them away from you Mr. Creditor,” and gives some other legitimate reason for moving the funds, the reasonable doubt statute should suffice to prevent a charging order against the LLC.
 Even if a creditor receives a charging order against the LLC, the statutes make it virtually impossible to obtain company assets.

 The sooner one puts assets into a Nevis LLC the better.
 The reason is that there is a two year statute of limitations for a creditor to file claim against a member’s interest.
-Even more painful for the one filing the lawsuit, a creditor is required to post a $100,000 cash bond up front with the courts before filing.
-So, the Nevis LLC statutes are riddled with multiple barriers to prevent creditors from getting to a member’s assets.
+Even more painful for the one filing the lawsuit, the statutes require a creditor to post a ($100,000, for example) cash bond up front with the courts before filing.
+So, the legislature has riddled Nevis LLC statutes with multiple barriers to prevent creditors from getting to a member’s assets.